On this page....

 A |

-No; you will only see the protocols to which you are added. |
+No, you will only see the protocols to which you are added. |

 Q |

-What if a study is run on two locations, e.g.: participant is screened for enrollment at Parnassus research lab (and that includes some procedures) but run at Mission Bay hospital for study visits? |
+What if a study is conducted in two locations, e.g.: participant is screened for enrollment at Parnassus research lab (and that includes some procedures) and then run at Mission Bay hospital for study visits? |

 A |

-The process for subject enrollment and subject visit tracking is the same; the study visit calendar should automatically reflect the correct location(s) for the study treatment(s). |
+The process for subject enrollment and subject visit tracking is the same; the study visit calendar should automatically reflect the correct location(s) for the study procedures(s). |

 Q |